Comyns Hut (km2296) – Buicks bridge, Hakatere Heron rd. (km2329)

 It’s not that the crossings were all so bad but each one reset the clock on trying to warm up frozen limbs.
 It was downright painful walking over all the river rocks on feet that are numb.
 It brought me to tears, the first time the trail has done so in 2300 kms.
 The alternatives to river crossings meant bushwhacking through Matagouri, a horrid bush with 1″ spines, or rock climbing.
 We did it all, trying best to find our way.
 My legs ended up with a thousand little pin-pricks, with blood running down.
 Then I took a hard fall onto my side and back, landing on a rock.
 I was just walking across a flat spot but as awkward as I went down, I’m lucky I didn’t break anything.

 I also fell off the side of a ledge that we were trying to skirt along the river.
 I landed upright in a hole of waist-high water and thankfully Klaus was there to help pull me out.
 Just the day before, I had gone back to show him where to cross at the river split.
 He’s in his 50’s and a petite man, so just imagine him clinging to a rock and pulling my weight up out of the river.
 It’s so awesome the way complete strangers help each other out.
 All these events combined to make it a very bad morning.
 At some point, I stopped feeling pity for myself for the pain I was in and just got angry and determined.
 A painkiller also helped.
-The creek also got easier and clearer as we went up.
+The creek then got easier and clearer as we went up.
 When the sun finally hit the valley, it felt like nothing bad at all had ever taken place.
 Suddenly I was no longer hypothermic and my surroundings were beautiful.

 It took us 2 hours to go 5 kms.
 That’s 1.5 mph.
 But the rest of the day seemed like a breeze, even though we had to climb through tussock up to Clent Hills saddle.
 The tussock bashing that I had heard such bad things about mercifully turned out to be easy.
 There is a pretty trodden trail through the tussock by now.
 I thought I might need to wear high gaiters or pants in this section but the grass was soft and caressing.
 There were some spiky plants mixed in like speargrass (a yucca-like plant) and Matagouri.
 But nothing so bad as the dense bush along the river.

 The best thing about hiking in all the open tussock are the views.
 There are no trees to be seen for hundreds of miles in this section= unrestricted scenery.
 I daresay it was worth all the trouble going up the stream.
 At the saddle, we stopped to soak it all in and hang out in some lawn chairs someone had dragged up.
 Then it was a fast and easy descent to the next valley floor, all the while enjoying the open sky and surroundings.
 I was in full walking bliss once again.
 The afternoon passed quickly and I was at the last hut along the section, Manuka Hut, by 3 pm.
 It was 500 meters off-track, so I didn’t even check it out.
 I knew that if I stopped, I would get pulled in.
 I wanted to cover some more ground during the nice weather and to give myself more time for hitching around the Rangitata River…more on that in the next day’s post.
-So I began walking with Hart, going another 12 kms before settling in next to a river and bridge.
+So I began walking with Hart, going another 12 kms on roads before settling in next to a river and bridge.
 It was 6 pm and we had put in a good day, despite the slow start.
 Even though we were right next to a road, the elevated bank served as a nice wind break.
 We even cooked dinner under the bridge, just like a couple of hobos.
 This bridge at least had an awesome view of the mountains.
 The river it crossed was also running high and fast, further confirming our suspicions that the Rangitata was un-crossable.
 Most amazingly, there were no sandflies under the bridge!
 Just a dead little bird, which I picked up and pitched aside.
 I went to bed quite happy in my little tent, suffering no bad dreams of the morning events.
 It was a great day overall.